YaroslavRomaniuk/Node.JS-Backend-LVL2/4.REST_MongoDB/README.md

 Sh++ backend Node.JS Course 2.4 REST+MongoDB by YAR Version 0.1

-You have two options how to run program on your computer
+You have two options how to run program on your device

 1. Clone this repository to your pc and run next command in you command line: npx ts-node server.ts